Azure-Security-Portfolio/defender-sentinel-threat-detection/README.md

 - Some brute-force alerts may require custom KQL analytics rules and ensuring SecurityEvent logs are ingested by Log Analytics.
 - Real-world incidents may require additional forensics/investigation steps.
-- Billing: Sentinel must be manually deactivated/removed from workspace after lab to avoid charges.
+- Billing: To avoid unnecessary costs, always manually remove the Sentinel solution and delete the lab resource group after completing the lab.

 ---